SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ## List of Supplied Tableaus

 A large variety of tableaus have been supplied by default via DiffEqDevTools.jl.
+The list of tableaus can be found in [the developer docs](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/internals/tableaus.html).
 For the most useful and common algorithms, a hand-optimized version is supplied and is recommended for general uses (i.e. use `DP5` instead of `ExplicitRK` with `tableau=constructDormandPrince()`).
 However, these serve as a good method